 I readjusted in my chair, he still didn’t move.
 I saw a photo opp in the backlight of my Mac.

 It’s my habit to put bugs outdoors if I know they can thrive out there.
 I wondered about this cricket, did he need a way out, a free life?
 I wasn’t sure.
 I worried about him getting trampled in the house.
 So I captured him in a glass took him outside — even though a gale was brewing — even though he seemed a bit slow.
 I’m not sure why I thought a brewing gale would be better for him.

 I uncovered the glass and he hopped around inside but didn’t leave.
 He didn’t seem to have anywhere in particular to go, but I left him out there to find his way.

 A few minutes passed and I couldn’t shake the thought of the slow cricket in the tempest.
 I Googled crickets and indoors and food sources and realized that I wasn’t even sure what type of cricket he was, or if he even was a cricket, or where he actually belonged.
 I didn’t know if he was healthy or if he’d come indoors for respite.
 And there I’d left him standing in the dark ‘n’ stormy, a weather system getting so thick, it might as well be dark rum and ginger beer falling from the sky.

 I went outside and looked for him with a flashlight.
 I searched through my glasses now beading up with rain, through pools brimming with storm water.
 I finally saw him, just a foot from where I’d left him.
-He was struggling in a puddle of water, pulling his legs along as if they were dipped in honey.
+He was in a shallow puddle, pulling his legs along as if they were dipped in honey.